rmtew/peasauce/README.md

 ## Licensing

-All files that comprise this are released under the GPLv3 license.
+All files that comprise this are released under the MIT license.

-Any source code contributions must be made by the sole author of those contributions, and be contributed with dual licensing under both the MIT and GPLv3 license.
-At some point in the future, I may wish to use parts of this in commercial projects, or switch the license of the open source project as a whole to the more liberal MIT license.

 ## Installation